Rachelyan666/Rachelyan666.github.io/projects.md

 Our project uses a Raspberry Pi and infrared tracking techniques to detect the actor's position on stage.
 The actor is equipped with an infrared-emitting marker, and sensors or Pi-compatible NoIR cameras are used to detect the IR signal.
 The position data is then processed to calculate the actor’s location and send commands to a motorized spotlight to pan and tilt accordingly.
 This system aims to improve spotlight accuracy and reduce manual operation in live theater environments.

 ![Auto Following Light](/images/follow.png)

+**Wetland Flux Chamber** [**In Progress**]
+Accurate, long-duration field measurements of methane (CH₄) and carbon dioxide (CO₂) flux are essential for environmental monitoring and climate policy.
+In this project, we developed a low-power embedded data logger for use in portable flux chambers, enabling autonomous environmental sensing over multi-day deployments.

+The system is built around a Raspberry Pi Pico and integrates both a digital SCD30 sensor (for CO₂, temperature, and humidity) and an analog methane sensor via ADC.
+Sensor data is timestamped using the onboard RTC and logged to a microSD card in CSV format using the FatFs library.
+To reduce power consumption, the Pico enters a sleep state between logging cycles and wakes on hardware timer alarms.
+The entire firmware was written in C using protothreads and deployed across 10 field-ready chamber prototypes designed for use in wetlands, agricultural fields, and manure sites.

 <br>